+Don’t worry – I’m not here to judge.
+I really hope I can help you break out of that vicious circle.
 There are plenty of resources on my site to help you do that, and I’ll be with you every step of the way.
 For now, let’s get to grips with how alcoholism is linked with depression.

 First, I’d recommend that you have a look at my page on the Symptoms of Alcoholism to help you understand the link between your drinking (or that of your partner) and your feeling so miserable.
 I’ll still be here when you get back.